billroy/bitlash-commander/README.md

 	- actions for save/cancel/add field
 	- delete key?
 	- disallow changing editor focus while edit is up
-	- force id field to be shown even if it's not in opts
 	- disallow edit of id field value
 	- disallow edit of first column
-	- slider needs handleClick
+	- save
-	- chart needs better click plumbing
 		- issues with text/numeric value conversion?
 		- it does convert to string
 		- detect changed values
 			- and handle this case